rsolano/CarND-Vehicle-Detection-P5/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+In order to filter out false positives I kept a record of detections over 20 frames of video using a deque.
+I then created a heat map using those detections and thresholded it to identify vehicle positions.
+I then used `scipy.ndimage.measurements.label()` to find the boxes from the heat map and draw them onto the image.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+The code for this step is defined in the `pipeline()` function in `search_classify.py`, lines 133-165.

+Here are examples of outputs produced by my pipeline at each step using the test images:

 Bounding boxes     | Heatmap              |Labels              | Combined boxes :-----------------:|:--------------------:|:------------------:|:---------------------: